 As it should, styled-components also supports CSS animations through the keyframes

 helper function.
-This function makes use of template literal to define the CSS of the animation and returns a value that can now be interpolated into the css
+This function uses a template literal to define the CSS of the animation and returns a value that can now be interpolated into the css

 helper function or used with the styled